 - If you cannot get your child to take the medicine he needs, have another adult try to give it.

-- Talk to your child's caregiver if none of the methods you try work.
+- Talk to your child's healthcare provider if none of the methods you try work.

 What should I do if my child takes too much medicine or has an allergic reaction?